2-Mercaptoethanol

-2-Mercaptoethanol (also β-mercaptoethanol, BME, 2BME, 2-ME or β-met) is the chemical compound with the formula HOCH2CH2SH.
-ME or βME, as it is commonly abbreviated, is used to reduce disulfide bonds and can act as a biological antioxidant by scavenging hydroxyl radicals (amongst others).
+2-Mercaptoethanol is the organosulfur compound with the formula HOCH2CH2SH.
+ME or βME, as it is commonly abbreviated, is used to reduce disulfide bonds.
 It is widely used because the hydroxyl group confers solubility in water and lowers the volatility.
 Due to its diminished vapor pressure, its odor, while unpleasant, is less objectionable than related thiols.

 Production

 2-Mercaptoethanol is manufactured industrially by the reaction of ethylene oxide with hydrogen sulfide.
 Thiodiglycol and various zeolites catalyze the reaction.